Knowledge Editing for Large Language Models: A Survey: Applications

 \section{Applications}

-KME can benefit multiple downstream applications with the ability to precisely and efficiently inject knowledge into pretrained LLMs.
-In the following, we will introduce several key applications of KME techniques in realistic scenarios, where intuitive examples are provided in Table~\ref{tab:application}.
+KME can benefit multiple downstream applications with the ability to precisely and efficiently inject knowledge into pre-trained LLMs.
+In the following, we introduce several key applications of KME techniques in realistic scenarios, where intuitive examples are provided in Table~\ref{tab:application}.